TheArtificial/theartificial.nl/source/blog/2016-04-07-prototyping2.md

 [![Proto.io](2016-04-07-prototyping2/icon-protoio.png)](https://proto.io/) | [**Proto.io**](https://proto.io/)|mobile prototyping
 [![Adobe XD](2016-04-07-prototyping2/icon-adobexd.png)](http://www.adobe.com/products/experience-design.html) | [**Adobe XD**](http://www.adobe.com/products/experience-design.html)| Adobe prototyping software (Preview released in March 2016)

 [**In Part 1**](http://theartificial.nl/blog/2015/11/23/prototyping.html), we discerned four types of tools: Layer-based, Page-based, Patch-based, and Code-based.
 It is helpful to have a general idea of what to expect from these interfaces, even if their construction concepts can be mixed together.
-The trend among the above set of prototyping tools is mainly Page-based interfaces with hints of layers, patches and code.
+The above set of prototyping tools are mainly Page-based interfaces with hints of layers, patches, and code.

 ![Continuum review](2016-04-07-prototyping2/2x2.png)

 ## Interaction overview

-If the prototyping tool is smoothly handling iterations, intuitively managing assets and lets you easily collaborate with your team, it will probably save you a lot of time.
+If the prototyping tool smoothly handles iterations, intuitively manages assets, and enables easy collaboration with your team, it will probably save you a lot of time.
+These are the aspects we focused on for our interaction overview.

 ![Workflow and Interface](2016-04-07-prototyping2/interaction.gif)

 ##### Linking screens

-The tools reviewed are all mainly Page-based with the exception of **Hype**, which relies on a more Layer-based interface.

-**Figma (Preview)** has not implemented interactive prototyping functionalities.
-If you are looking to create interactions and animations, it is not the right tool for you.
-We hope they plan on adding interactive functionalities.
+One of the tool we tested in this round, **Figma (Preview)**, don't allow for the linking of screens.
+Instead, it focuses on drawing UI rather than prototyping it.
+We believe that Figma provides a viable alternative to Illustrator or Photoshop, but a lack of integration will hold it back.

-In all other tools, you can connect individual elements to each other to build interactions. **Axure** and **Justinmind** are very powerful for building specific interactions thanks to elaborate condition settings.
-They are both data-driven prototyping tools that use variables.
+In the other tools we explored, you can connect individual elements to each other to build interactions. **Axure** and **Justinmind** are very powerful for building specific interactions thanks to elaborate condition settings.
+They are both data-driven prototyping tools.
+They use variables to create precise and personalized interactions.

-**Axure** has the major disadvantage of not having a layer panel.
-Stacks of animated layers, called dynamic panels, may give you a serious headache to select and to organise, especially if you did not meticulously name your elements.
+**Axure** has the major disadvantage of not showing all of your composition's layers hierarchy.
+Stacks of animated layers, called dynamic panels, may give you a serious headache to select or to organize.

-**Proto.io** uses both pages and states to help you keep your project organised.
+**Proto.io** uses both pages and states to help you keep your project organized.

-In **Flinto** and **Adobe XD (Preview)**, to define links and transitions, you drag wires between screens.
-Those visual connections are an easy way to create a mental image of a short app flow but more complex products may look messy and confusing if lots of interactions are added to the screens.
-We found that prototyping with **Adobe XD (Preview)** has very little benefit for now because of the limited interactions available.
-For instance, when prototyping a short [**Huddle**](http://theartificial.nl/huddle/) sequence, the single interaction we were able to perform is switching between screens.
+In **Flinto** and **Adobe XD (Preview)**, you drag wires between screens to define links and transitions.
+These visual connections are an easy way to create a mental image of a short app flow, but more complex products may look messy and confusing if lots of interactions are added to the screens.
+We found that prototyping with **Adobe XD (Preview)** suffers because of the limited interactions available.
+For instance, when prototyping a short [**Huddle**](http://theartificial.nl/huddle/) sequence, the single interaction we were able to perform is a slide animation between two screens from left to right.

 ##### Asset handling

-Building a prototype raises assets related questions.
-Would you like to be able to draw your prototype elements from scratch within the tool or would you rather import your designs from an external software?
+Building a prototype raises asset-related questions.
+Would you like to be able to draw your prototype elements from scratch within the tool, or would you rather import your designs from external software?
 How often are your assets recurring in your sequence?

 On one hand, if you are interested in drawing your elements within the tool, you should consider **Justinmind**, **Proto.io**, **Adobe XD (Preview)** and, above all **Figma (Preview)**. **Figma (Preview)**, a browser-based editor, surprised us with its fast and smooth vector handling.
 Indeed, it brings a new vision of how drawing and editing paths can be achieved more naturally.